ryanjgallagher/ryanjgallagher.github.io/word_shift_example.md

 # Producing Word Shift Graphs

 To produce a word shift graph, you need two dictionaries of the form `word2freq` where the keys are words and the values are the frequencies of those words in a text.
 With those in hand, you can produce a number of word shift graphs.
-Start by importing the shifts.
+Start by importing the package.

 ```
-from shifterator import relative_shift as rs
-from shifterator import symmetric_shift as ss
+import shifterator as sh
 ```

 ## Sentiment Shift